gma/2025.pyconuk.org/src/call-for-proposals.md

   <h3>Submit a talk proposal</h3>
   <p><strong>Speak on our main stage</strong></p>
-  <p>All sessions on the main stage are 30 minutes long and are recorded and uploaded to our YouTube channel.</p>
+  <p>All sessions on the main stage are 25 minutes long (including time for discussion) and are recorded and uploaded to our YouTube channel.</p>
 </div>

 <div class="box box_yellow">